aseelAcc99/Estarta-Task/README.md

  ## My Notes
  - I added some data to the provided sample data to try to cover all cases.
- - In the Salaries table, I noticed some of te primary key Ids were replicted so I made the id in the table SERIAL.
+ - In the Salaries table, I noticed some of the primary key Ids were replicted so I made the id in the table SERIAL.
  - The login is based on the nationalnumber and username values.
  - Case sensitivity is crucial in the body request.
  - Business Logic Assumptions:
-     - I applied the tax deduction on the yearly total, and eventho the data only has the same year for all the salaries records I assumed that in real life the data will cover more than that.
+     - I applied the tax deduction on the yearly total, the data sample only has the same year for all the salaries records but I thought that in real life the data will cover more than that and covered that.
-     - The average is calculated based on the sum after the tax deduction.
+     - The average is calculated based on the sum after the tax deduction and the adjustments.